wou5er/mqtt_airco/README.md

 Requirements

-ESP8266
+ESP8266 microcontroller

-Relay
+Relay module

 Membrane water pump

-Water sensor
+Water level sensor

-This allows you to control a portable air conditioner with analog buttons.
+This project enables control of a portable air conditioner using analog buttons.
-It communicates via MQTT.
+Communication is handled via MQTT protocol.

-Additionally, it includes a control system that monitors the condensate water level and pumps it out if it gets too high.
+An integrated control system continuously monitors the condensate water level and activates the pump to remove excess water when the level exceeds a set threshold.